Missing features

 Set an expected completion date when you move a feature to Planned.
 This helps with reporting and sets expectations.

-When you mark a feature as Completed:
+When you mark a feature as Implemented:

 1. Set the actual release date